 Water-Resistant Glue

-This adhesive is the type of PVA glue you can use outdoors.
-You may confuse it with waterproof PVA glue, but it’s important to remember that water-resistant options won’t dissolve when mixed with water.
+This adhesive is a type of PVA glue suitable for outdoor use.
+While it might be easy to mix it up with waterproof PVA glue, water-resistant versions won’t dissolve when mixed with water.
+It’s an essential distinction to keep in mind.

-True to its name, it can resist moisture caused by external elements.
-Because of this, you can ensure that this adhesive can withstand harsh conditions.
-We highly recommend it for projects like benches, garden planters, or birdhouses.
+True to its name, this adhesive can resist moisture from external elements.
+This means the adhesive can hold up under tough conditions.
+I’d personally recommend it for projects like benches, garden planters, or birdhouses.

 Is PVA Glue the same as Elmer’s Glue?

-Before we answer, it’s important to note that Elmer’s Glue sells different adhesives.
-However, if we’re talking about its famous bull logo variant, it’s safe to say it’s a PVA-based product.
+Before I clarify, it’s worth mentioning that Elmer’s Glue offers a range of adhesives.
+But if we’re discussing the one with the iconic bull logo, it’s safe to say it’s a PVA-based product.

 But is Elmer’s Glue the same as PVA glue?
 Not exactly.
 Although it’s composed of PVA elements that make it easy to use and flexible, it’s not as strong as the wood or carpenter’s glue we discussed earlier.